ntk148v/lets-go/README.md

   - Comparative benchmarks: to compare the performance of different algorithms that implement similar functionalities.
 Exercising the algorithms using performance benchmarks will indicate which of the implementations may be more compute and memory efficient.

-* Isolating dependencies: The Key factor that defines a unit test is isolation from runtime dependencies or collaborators.
+- Isolating dependencies: The Key factor that defines a unit test is isolation from runtime dependencies or collaborators.
+Check out [Dependency Injection](./tips-notes/dependency-injection.md).

 ### 4.8.
 Useful packages